itisaevalex/SAPT-ASE/docs/dev/cascade-progress-log.md

   - ADR-0005 updated to *Accepted*; added implementation notes.
 - **Tests:** All current tests pass; groundwork laid for Dask scratch tests.

+### May 1, 2025: CI Fixes and Robustness Improvements
+- **Objective:** Resolve multiple CI failures and improve test robustness.
+- **Actions:**
+  - Fixed `ImportError: attempted relative import with no known parent package` in `saptase/cli.py` by updating `tests/test_cli_run.py` to use the `saptase` entry point and adding Ruff rule `TID252`.
+  - Implemented database corruption recovery in `saptase/core/logdb.py` to handle `sqlite3.DatabaseError: database disk image is malformed` during tests by renaming the corrupt file.
+Fixed associated `PermissionError` on Windows by ensuring the connection handle was closed before renaming.
+  - Centralized `CI_FAST=1` check in `saptase/core/backend.py` and introduced `SuccessMockBackend` to ensure mock execution works correctly in CLI subprocess tests.
+  - Added `assert_no_leaked_dask_cluster` fixture to `tests/conftest.py` to detect Dask cluster leaks.
+  - Fixed detected Dask leaks by ensuring `DaskExecutor` is used as a context manager in `saptase/core/orchestrator.py::run_dask` and refining its `close()` method.
+  - Corrected assertions in `tests/test_cli_run.py::test_cli_run_local_dask_success` to check the DB by `task_id` and the correct scratch path.
+  - Added `--keep-scratch` flag to the CLI command in `test_cli_run_local_dask_success` to ensure scratch directories persist for assertions.
+- **Outcome:** All tests now pass, including the previously failing CLI test.
+Dask cluster leak detection is active and no leaks are reported.
+Database corruption warnings during testing are now handled more gracefully.

 ---